 Qualified conservation contributions of property used in agriculture or livestock production.
 The corporation will report on an attached statement your share of qualified conservation contributions of property used in agriculture or livestock production.
 This contribution isn't included in the amount reported in box 12 using code C or G. If you are a farmer or rancher, you qualify for a 100% AGI limitation for this contribution.
 Otherwise, your deduction for this contribution is subject to a 50% AGI limitation.
-Report this deduction on Schedule A (Form 1040 or 1040-SR), line 12.
+Report this amount, subject to your applicable limitation, on Schedule A (Form 1040), line 12.
 See Pub.
 526 for more information on qualified conservation contributions.

 Code H. Investment interest expense.
-Report this amount on Form 4952, line 1.
+Report this amount on Form 4952. line 1.